 St Patrick's has a school prayer which is part of the daily prayers undertaken in the school.
 It is as follows:

-Loving God, inspire us to learn with the community.
+Inspire us to learn with each other in the community.